shoaibshebi/yumazzo/README.md

 ### Context

 The goal of the Yumazoo extension is to create a seamless user experience for accessing and managing recipes.
-To guide the implementation, we have provided a Figma file that contains the design and layout specifications for the front-end.

 One of the key features is to implement a search bar that allows users to search for existing recipes based on their names.
 The search functionality send a request to the appropriate backend endpoint and display the search results dynamically on the front-end interface.
 The search bar provide real-time suggestions as the user types, enhancing the usability of the application.

 In addition to the search functionality, all other API endpoints are integrated into the front-end application.
 This includes retrieving a list of recipes, retrieving a specific recipe by ID, and adding a new recipe to the server.
 The front-end handles HTTP requests and responses appropriately, displaying any error messages returned by the backend API in a user-friendly manner.